-foreclosures are a passive income strategy with minimal paperwork and low cash outlay which makes it perfect for Beginning, Intermediate, & Experienced i nvestors.
+foreclosures are a passive income strategy with minimal paperwork and

-Due to a lack of knowledge most real estate investors are terrified of this strategy and do not understand the benefits of the high yielding opportunity.
-But to the few who know the secrets, tax lien properties present a semi-passive means in which to establish short term benefits with long term goals.
+With tax foreclosures, there's less competition.
+Due to a lack of knowledge, most real estate investors are terrified of this strategy and do not understand the high yielding opportunity and benefits.
+The few who know the secrets, tax lien properties present a semi-passive means to establish short-term benefits with long-term goals.

-Tax foreclosures are a low risk strategy and your investment is protected by the law and backed by the government.
+Tax foreclosures are a low-risk strategy, and your investment is protected by the law and backed by the government.
 It's a solid investment strategy that's been around for 200 years, even longer than the stock market.
-The strategy was originally created by our government (Love the USA) to help local municipalities.
+Our government initially created the system (Love the USA) to help local municipalities collect taxes.

-Plus, the government does most of the work, like the accounting, notifying, and collecting the money.
-Basically, you just sit back and wait for your check from the county government to arrive.
+Plus, the government does most of the work, the accounting, notifying, and collecting the money.
+You sit back and wait for your check from the county government to arrive.

-When everyone hears foreclosures they immediately think of a mortgage foreclosure.
-And basically it's the same principle but different rules and laws because this is a foreclosure due to past due property taxes not paid in full.
+When everyone hears foreclosures, they immediately think of a mortgage foreclosure.
+It's the same principle but different rules and laws because this is a foreclosure of past-due property taxes not paid in full.

-With a tax lien certificate (TLC), you are NOT actually buying the real estate, you are buying the first position lien on the property.
-The real estate becomes the security for the certificate which transfers the government's right to receive the tax money owed over to you - including fees, interest, and penalties.
+With a tax lien certificate (TLC), you are NOT buying the real estate; you are purchasing the first position lien on the property.
+The real estate becomes the certificate's security, which transfers the government's right to receive the tax money owed over to you - including fees, interest, and penalties.

-When the tax lien certificate debt is paid, the investor gets their money back plus interest.
+When the property owner pays the tax lien certificate, the investor gets their money back plus interest.
 Depending on the state, fixed interest rates can range from as low as 15% per year to as high as 32%.

 97% of all Tax Lien Certificates are paid off within two years.

-And the other 3% of the time ...
-The investor still makes out because if the owner does not pay back the money owed on the tax certificate, then the investor gets the entire property, free and clear.
+And the other 3% of the time?
+The investor still makes out because if the owner does not pay back the money owed on the tax certificate, the investor gets the entire property free and clear.
 All the investor has to do is file some paperwork.

-Almost all existing liens are automatically wiped out giving the investor the property for the price of the past due taxes.
-There are some exceptions, check your state.
-IRS liens and student loan judgments are two types of loans that can never be washed away.
+Almost all existing liens get wiped out automatically, giving the investor the property for the past-due taxes' price.
+There are some exceptions; check your state.
+IRS liens and student loan judgments are two types of loans that will not be dismissed.

-The drawback: all sales have a right of redemption period, check with the county you're investing in for the specific length of time.
+The drawback: all sales have a right of the redemption period; check with the county for the specific length of time.